gjmcn/data-cube/docs/contents/entrywise.md

 Call method `name` of each entry of the calling array.
 The corresponding entries of `arg1`, `arg2`, `arg3`, ... are passed to the method.

-All arguments except `name` are broadcast.
+`name` must be a singleton; all other arguments are broadcast.

 Example: